 We’re replacing damaged sea defences next to the historical Fort Cumberland site in Eastney, Portsmouth.

-The new sea defences will protect Fort Cumberland and three of our underground storm tanks, which are vital in helping to prevent flooding in the city.
+The new sea defences will protect Fort Cumberland and two of our underground storm tanks, which are vital in helping to prevent flooding in the city.
 Large amounts of rock will be transported from Norway and positioned along the coastline to shore up the seawall.

 At high tide, the rock armour will be offloaded into the sea opposite the damaged section of the sea wall and will then be retrieved and brought to the beach at low tide using construction vehicles.
 Before the works start, the existing broken sections of concrete sea defences will be crushed and removed.

-We’re due to start in April 2017 and complete by October 2017, this is to avoid the wintering bird season.
+We started the scheme in April 2017 and complete by October 2017, this is to avoid the wintering bird season.